ibm-cloud-docs/satellite/storage-ebs.md

 Set up [Amazon Elastic Block Storage (EBS)](https://docs.aws.amazon.com/ebs/?id=docs_gateway){: external} for {{site.data.keyword.satelliteshort}} clusters by creating a storage configuration in your location.
 When you assign a storage configuration to your clusters, the storage drivers of the selected storage provider are installed in your cluster.
 {: shortdesc}

 When you create your AWS EBS storage configuration, you provide your AWS credentials which are stored as a Kubernetes secret in the clusters that you assign your configuration to.
-The secret is mounted inside the CSI controller pod so that when you create a PVC by using one of the IBM-provided storage classes, your AWS credentials are used to dynamically provision an EBS instance.
+The secret is mounted inside the CSI controller pod so that when you create a PVC by using one of the {{site.data.keyword.IBM_notm}}-provided storage classes, your AWS credentials are used to dynamically provision an EBS instance.

 To use AWS EBS storage for your apps, the {{site.data.keyword.satelliteshort}} hosts that you use for your cluster's worker nodes must reside in AWS.
 {: important}